Azure/azure-sdk-for-js/sdk/search/search-documents/README.md

 ```

 ## Key concepts
-An Azure Cognitive Search service contains one or more indexes that provide persistent storage of searchable data in the form of JSON documents.  _(If you're brand new to search, you can make a very rough analogy between indexes and database tables.)_  The search-documents client library
+An Azure Cognitive Search service contains one or more indexes that provide persistent storage of searchable data in the form of JSON documents.  _(If you're brand new to search, you can make a very rough analogy between indexes and database tables.)_  The @azure/search-documents client library
 exposes operations on these resources through three main client types.

 * `SearchClient` helps with: